The Swedish higher education system

 Upper secondary education is optional, but required if a person wishes to study at the higher education level.
 There are a few ways you can prepare for your higher education studies:

-- the higher education preparatory programme (Högskoleförberedande examen/Higher education preparatory diploma) with six national programmes has a general education content
+- the higher education preparatory programme (Högskoleförberedande examen/Higher education preparatory diploma) has six national programmes and a general education content

 - the vocational programme (Yrkesexamen/Vocational diploma) with 12 national programmes.
 The vocational diploma can give access to higher education only if supplemented with passing grades in specific courses in Swedish and English.

 All upper secondary programmes are three years in length.

 Bachelor's level is also known as first cycle in the European Region.
 You may also be familiar with the term 'undergraduate'.
 In Sweden, there's a wide range of international courses available at this level, and a limited number of study programmes.
 These courses and programmes are taught in English.
 A student must have completed upper secondary studies that give access to higher education in order to be qualified for study at this level.

 The next level is master's, also known as second cycle in the European Region.
 The term 'graduate level' can also be used.
 Universities in Sweden offer a large range of international master's programmes where the language of instruction is English.
 These programmes are open to both Swedish and international students who have earned a bachelor's degree (equivalent to a Swedish kandidatexamen).

 The Swedish kandidatexamen is the degree received after completing studies at the bachelor's level.
 Applicants with foreign qualifications need the equivalent of the Swedish Bachelor's degree (kandidatexamen) to be eligible for studies at the master's level (second cycle).